Prytaneis/ioofkingman/content/post/installation-of-officers-1.md

 title = "Installation of Officers"

 +++
-The lodge will be holding its installation of officers ceremony January 8th, 2022.
+The lodge will be holding its installation of officers ceremony January 8th, 2022 at 2:30 p.m.
 Dress is formal.